aviralmishra/ng-filesdb/Readme.md

 ## To do

-1. Integrate build process with continuous integration.
+1. Display "loading" icon while files are being fetched.
 2. Add tests for client code as well and integrate their execution to the build process
 3. Split the server code in a different project and deployment for better maintainability
 4. Check that the application is supported in IE.
 5. When adding download support, do not allow access to 'uploads' directory content through a URL.
 This would pose a risk.
+6. Integrate build process with continuous integration.

 ## Tests